Daniel224455/ArmCord/README.md

 ## Last build for Windows at April 3, 2024 at 8:11 p.m.
 ## Last build for Linux(Debian-based OS) at 4:12a.m.

+# Change Splash
+## To change the splash before building, go to src\splash.
+Replace the line 21, which should contain `<source src="` to any video URL.
 # Features

 - **Standalone client**